vermiculus/seanallred.com/_posts/2015-05-25-tex-terminology.markdown

     the document written.".

 [^7]: In the programming world, it's more appropriate to call these
-    integrated development environments (IDEs).
+    'integrated development environments' (IDEs).
 That is, they provide access to everything you need to write your document (except your knowledge, of course).

 Some popular editors include,[^2]